mhr77777/csp-blog/index.md

 ---
 layout: default
-title: Student Blog
+title: Monika's Blog
 ---

-## Build you Home Page here
-This is about your journey.
-Start now!!!
+## Welcome to my blog :3

 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.